Director of Human Resources, Equity & Inclusion

 -Title IX of the Educational Amendments of 1972 to the 1964 Civil Rights Act

 Restated: White House Task Force Report – April 2014

-Title IX of the Education Amendment of 1972 prohibits sex discrimination in educational programs and activities.
-Sex discrimination includes all forms of sexual harassment, including verbal sexual harassment and sexual violence by employees, students, or third parties against employees, students, or third parties.
-Niagara County Community College is fully compliant with Title IX and applies compliance to athletics, admissions, financial aid, academic matters, career services, counseling and medical services, and all other programs/activities available to students, as well as in the workplace for faculty and staff.
+Title IX of the Education Amendment of 1972 prohibits sex discrimination in all educational programs and activities.
+Sex discrimination includes all forms of sexual harassment, including verbal sexual harassment and sexual violence by employees, students, or third parties against employees, students or third parties.
+Niagara County Community College is fully compliant with Title IX and applies compliance to athletics, admissions, financial aid, academic matters, career services, counseling and medical services and all other programs/activities available to students, as well as in the workplace for faculty and staff.